 Raymon and his wife, Jerrell, are President and Vice President.
 Sonyia Kitchens, their daughter, is General Manager, the chief of operations; and their son, Terry Vaughan, heads up our in-house maintenance operation.
 As a not so incidental note, Terry has been known to fill in almost anywhere needed: drive a load, haul hard-to-handle wrecked units, hoist a wide load onto a flat bed, and perform and/or plan other specialized services.
 Also among the operations managers is Chase Vaughan, their grandson.
 The dynamic relationship among them is truly a family thing, which spreads to include the drivers and the office staff and maintenance crew.
 We work together, cry together, laugh together; and together we succeed as we support each other and our customers.

 Through the ensuing years, our experience has increased, even as we operated under several company names: Vaughan Cartage Co.
-Inc., LaGrange Warehousing and Distribution Center Inc., and now Vaughan Xpress, Inc.
+Inc., LaGrange Warehouse and Distribution Center Inc., and now Vaughan Xpress, Inc.

 Throughout this span of time, the Vaughan brand has continued its local presence and grown into national delivery – 48 states.
 Within that span, the family made a decision to leave the trucking portion of its business to pursue other venues; yet the severance was very temporary.
 Transportation, once in your veins, burns with an urgent emotion.
 The family, as a group, decided to return by adding local transportation to its local storage business.
 This addition, in turn, quickly grew into long-haul regional and then national, at the request of our customers.